cfeenstra67/sqlauthz/README.md

 ## Support and Feature Requests

-If you encounter a bug with `sqlauthz`, want to request support for another SQL backend, or would like to see more features added to `sqlauthz`, please [open an issue](https://github.com/cfeenstra67/sqlauthz/issues/new) and I'll try to help you out as quickly as possible.
+If you encounter a bug with `sqlauthz`, want to request support for another SQL backend, or would like to see more features added to `sqlauthz`, please [open an issue](https://github.com/cfeenstra67/sqlauthz/issues/new) and I'll try to help you out.